-Siliconized nylon, more commonly called silnylon, is a waterproof fabric used to make tents by many smaller manufacturers including Six Moon Designs, Tarptent, Mountain Laurel Designs, and Hilleberg which specialize in making ultralight backpacking gear or expedition-grade tents.
+Siliconized nylon, more commonly called silnylon, is a waterproof fabric used to make tents by many smaller manufacturers including Tarptent, Mountain Laurel Designs, and Hilleberg which specialize in making ultralight backpacking gear or expedition-grade tents.
 It’s also sold in bulk for DIY-ers by Ripstop-by-the Roll, for people who want to make their own tents and tarp shelters.
-Some companies like Lightheart Gear and Anti-Gravity Gear also use silnylon to make rain jackets.
+Some companies like Warbonnet and Anti-Gravity Gear also use silnylon to make rain jackets.

 Waterproofing is measured using the hydrostatic head test, which measures the amount of water pressure a fabric can withstand before water starts to bleed through it.
 A column filled with water is placed over the fabric.
 As more water is added to the column, the pressure on the fabric is increased.
 When droplets of water begin to soak through the fabric, the height of the column is measured in millimeters and becomes the waterproof rating of the fabric.